Kange2014/GenomeAssembly/workflow.md

 •GenomeName is the name to use for the reference entry that will be created.
 •genome.fasta is the FASTA file containing the reference sequence to upload.

+2. index the genome using samtools

+        cd /path/to/respository/GenomeName/reference
+        samtools faidx genome.fasta

-2. Then, copy the input.xml to a designated directory and set the reference information in the re-sequencing job params.xml, eg:
+3. Then, copy the input.xml to a designated directory and set the reference information in the re-sequencing job params.xml, eg:

     <protocol>
         <param name="reference">